BiRG/Metabolomics-Analysis-Toolbox/dont_distribute/pk_fnd_exp/2012-01Jan-05/README.txt

 If I did that, I wouldn't need to decorrelate the data.
 But other things would be more complicated.

-Next, I need to generate the main table I will work from: counts of a_x + a_x+1, a_x - a_x+1,l_x == t,u,v.
+Next, I need to generate the main tables I will work from: counts of a_x + a_x+1, a_x - a_x+1,l_x == t,u,v.
 A box with a_x + a_x+1 == t
 gets indexed if the discretized value of a_x + a_x+1 is t.  l_x is true if one of the peak modes underlying the sample was closer to l_x than to any other discrete x value.
 I keep one extra count which is the number of samples it took to do this so I can turn counts into probabilities yet still merge tables produced by different machines or processors losslessly.
+Note that I could get away with two smaller
+tables: a_x + a_x+1, a_x - a_x+1 and a_x,l_x but this would
+necessitate some sort of translation due to the discretization.

 The table generating program writes out its data every so many minutes so I can stop it at any time and have its data, and it reads in the